Start My Answer

 What is Portfolio Recovery Associates?

-Portfolio Recovery Associates is a debt collector that purchases overdue consumer and business debts, including credit cards, medical debt, and other types of loans.
-Once it receives your account from a creditor, it will begin contacting you to set up a payment arrangement.
+Portfolio Recovery Associates is a legitimate debt collector that purchases consumer and business debts, including credit cards, medical debt, and other types of loans.
+Once the company receives your account from a creditor, it will contact you in an effort to set up a payment arrangement.

 Portfolio Recovery Associates, LLC was formed almost 25 years ago, specifically in 1996 in the Commonwealth of Virginia.
 They are one of the largest debt collection companies in the United States and also collect debts under alternate business names like “PRA III, LLC” and “Anchor Receivables Management.”